Traditional Jazz Ensemble

-Fall 2017 Jazz Ensemble Auditions (current Mason students)
+Spring 2018 Jazz Ensemble Auditions (current Mason students)

-- Instrumental Audition Piece: Just Friends
+- Instrumental Audition Piece:

 - Instrumentalists: Play the melody for one chorus and improvise for two choruses.
 In addition, there will be sight-reading on the audition.
 Please bring your own musical accompaniment/backing track for iPod or CD player.

 - Vocalists: Sing one song of your choice (jazz preferred), sight-read a brief excerpt of a solo musical line and sing a brief tonal melody test.
 Please bring your own musical accompaniment/backing track for either iPod or CD player.